-Credit risk relating to other financial assets - investments is managed by investing in two separate funds which have a diversified range of investments with different counterparties.
+Credit risk relating to investments is managed by investing in two separate funds which have a diversified range of investments with different counterparties.
 Counterparty exposure and credit quality is managed by the individual portfolio managers of each fund.
-There were no receivables past due or impaired at 30 June 2014 (2013: nil).
+There were no receivables past due or impaired at 30 June 2015 (2014: nil)